CodeIsaMystic/dbcs-website/presentation/CONTENT.md

 ## About DBCS

 "DBCS Blog" is a **multipages website for a personal trainer**.
-You will find here the starting content created for this project.
+You will find here the code's base starter created for this project.

-It's a **real professional project for a trainer wishing to start up his own business in September 2022.** The professional does not have any big request for his business, he's just wanted first to have a website published and starting to work with.
+A **real & volunteer professional project for a trainer wishing to start up his own business in September 2022.** It does not have any big request for his online business, but just having a website to work with.

-He have a tiny network and lot of experience in personal training and he would like to grow up with his own expertise as a freelance to get more independency.
+The client will start his business with a tiny network and lot of experience in personal training.
+He would like to grow up with his own expertise as a freelance to get more independency.

-**The content and the work you will find here on that repository will not be the final state of the project.** That's just a kind of demo, to approve by the client.
-So, with time, he totally knows that he will have to provide some real professional content and I will helping him in this strategy, trying to contract some real freelance professional on their domain.
+**The content and the work you will find here on that repository will not be the final state of the project.** That's just a kind of demo, to be approved by the client.
+So, with time, he totally knows that he will have to provide some real professional content and I will helping him in this strategy, trying to contract some real freelances, more professional on their domain.

-**The client does not have any deadline and expectation in terms of time**, so he lets me doing the job I've done and keeping me advising him for all subjects around the web activities needed for a professional.
+**The client does not have any deadline and expectation in terms of time**, so he lets me doing the job as I've done and keeping me advising him for all subjects around the web activities he will need...

 <br>
 <br>